loftwah/tech-101/misc/drills/3-rails-full-ci-cd/README.md

 This is a drill to practice the full CI/CD process for a Ruby on Rails application.

+## GitHub Repository

+This will start in another repository because it is such a large project.
+I will create my application in `loftwah/rails-full-ci-cd`.

 ## Deployment Process

 This is an integral part of the application's deployment system, designed to manage AWS EC2 instances and automate the process of deploying new versions of the app.
 The application is a Ruby on Rails web application hosted on AWS infrastructure, utilizing EC2 instances, Auto Scaling Groups (ASGs), Elastic Load Balancers (ELBs), RDS databases, S3 for file storage, and Redis for caching and background jobs.